 And as the name indicates, these stars are huge…super huge.
 Rigel is probably the best known blue supergiant.
 It is located in the constellation Orion and has about 20 times the mass of the Sun.
 It puts out about 60,000 times as much energy, and is 60 times bigger than our star.
 And there are stars that are far more impressive.
 Blue supergiants can reach sizes 1,000 times larger than the Sun.
 This means that, if one were in the center of our solar system, it would almost be wide enough to span Jupiter’s orbit (in essence, it would eat nearly our entire solar system).

-If you think that these stars are impressive, then you will really be blown away by red hyperegiants.
+If you think that these stars are impressive, then you will really be blown away by red hypergiants.
 These are the largest known stars.
 NML Cygni is one of the largest that we’ve discovered.
-It has a radius about 1,650 times the Sun’s.
-If it were placed at the center of our Solar System, its surface would extend beyond the orbit of Jupiter and fill over half of the gap that exists between Jupiter and Saturn’s orbit.
+It has a radius about 1,650 times that of the Sun.
+If it were placed at the center of our Solar System, its surface would extend beyond the orbit of Jupiter—filling over half of the gap that exists between Jupiter and Saturn’s orbit.
 So say goodbye to Mercury, Venus, Earth, Mars, Jupiter, and all of their various moons.
 And this doesn’t even take into account the amazing solar storms that would emanate from this beast.
 If we were to consider all the stellar activity, few things in our solar system would have a chance of survival.

 In the end, there are a number of stars that are larger and brighter than our own middling Sun; however, I still think that our’s is a tad more impressive.

 So far, our star is the only star—and our planet the only planet—that we know of that have given rise to life.
 And I think that makes them rather awesome.

 Over the course of a single year, we compile thousands of articles, and generate dozens upon dozens of high-quality videos and infographics.
 Ultimately, we want to do even more, but there's a minor problem with that...